 Here are sample segmentations produced by the algorithm.

-The brainstem module requires the Matlab R2012 runtime; the runtime is free, and therefore NO MATLAB LICENSES ARE REQUIRED TO USE THIS SOFTWARE.
-Please note that, if you have already installed the runtime for the hippocampal subfield module , you do not need to install it again.
+The brainstem module requires the Matlab R2012b (FreeSurfer 6) or Matlab R2014b runtime (FreeSurfer 7); these runtimes are free, and therefore NO MATLAB LICENSES ARE REQUIRED TO USE THIS SOFTWARE.
+Please note that, if you have already installed the runtime for the hippocampal subfield / amygdala module or the FS6.0 subfield module, you do not need to install it again.
 Instructions for the installation of the runtime can be found here:

-To use this software, you simply need to add the flag -brainstem-structures to your recon-all command.
+In FreeSurfer 6.0, you need to add the flag -brainstem-structures to your recon-all command.
 For example, to analyze subject "bert", you would type:

 recon-all -all -s bert -brainstem-structures